RabindraManandhar/IoT-Data-Pipeline/README.md

 2. Configure ESP32 Gateway

-    - Navigate to ESP32 project
+    - From the project's root folder, navigate to ESP32 project
         ```bash
         cd esp32/ruuvitag_gateway
         ```

-    - Configure your WiFi and MQTT settigns in main/main.c
+    - Configure your Wi-Fi and MQTT settigns

-        ```bash
-        vim main/main.c
+        Create a `config.h` file inside the main folder.
+Copy the contents of main/config.h.example to the main/config.h and change REPLACE_ME in the following variables:
         ```

-    - Update:
-        - WIFI_SSID and WIFI_PASSWORD
+        #define WIFI_SSID			“REPLACE_ME”
+        #define WIFI_PASSWORD		“REPLACE_ME”
-        - MQTT_BROKER_URL (Computer-IP-address)
+        #define MQTT_BROKER_URL	    “mqtt://REPLACE_ME:1883”
+        ```

-    - Set ESP32 target and configure
+    - Set ESP32 target
         ```bash
         idf.py set-target esp32
+        ```

+    - Enable Bluetooth in menu configuration
+        ```
         idf.py menuconfig
         ```

+        This opens a configuration window.
 In the configuration menu:
         - Navigate to `Component config` -> `Bluetooth` -> `Bluetooth`
         - Enable `Bluetooth`
+        - Then navigate to `Bluetooth` -> `Host (Bluedroid -- Dual-mode)`
         - Enable `Bluedroid (the Bluetooth stack)`
         - Save the configuration and exit

+            `Note`: Use left arrow key to navigate left and right arrow key to navigate right.\
+            `Note`: Use spacebar to select/unselect the option\
+            `Note`: Keep pressing ‘ESC’ key to leave menu without saving\
+            `Note`: Press ‘Q’ and then ‘Y’ to save the configuration and quit the configuration menu

+    - Enable Partition Table in menu configuration

+        When the compiled binary size exceeds the available space in the flash partition, it gives overflow error.
+To fix this issue,
+        - Reduce the size of the binary
+        - Increase the size of the partition

+        Increasing the size of the partition is more straightforward.
+We'll need to create a custom partition table that increases the size of the factory partition.

+        In ESP-IDF, partition table define how flash memory is allocated.
+It is configured by enabling Partition Table in the menu configuration:
+        ```
+        idf.py menuconfig
+        ```

+        This opens a menu configuration window.
+In the menuconfig interface:
+        - Navigate to `Partition Table` → `Partition Table`
+        - Enable `Custom partition table CSV`
+        - Save the configuration and exit

+        After enabling `Custom partition table CSV`, you need to create a `partitions.csv` with proper partition sizes in the esp32/ruuvitag_gateway/main directory.
+You can use the example partitions.csv file given in the project.

     - Build and flash
         ```bash
         idf.py build
-        idf.py -p <PORT> flash # Replace <PORT> with your port
+        idf.py -p <PORT> flash
-        idf.py -p <PORT> monitor # Replace <PORT> with your port
+        idf.py -p <PORT> monitor
         ```

+        `Note`: `<PORT>` should be replaced with the serial/USB port your ESP32 is connected to.

+        For macOS,

+        - /dev/cu.usbserial-xxxx
+        - /dev/cu.SLAB_USBtoUART (Silicon Labs CP210x USB-UART bridge)
+        - /dev/cu.usbmodemxxxx (CH340/CH9102 or Apple Silicon drivers)

+        You can check by running:
+        ```bash
+        ls /dev/cu.*
+        ```

+        For Linux,

+        - /dev/ttyUSB0, /dev/ttyUSB1, ...
+(CP210x, CH340 USB-to-UART adapters)
+        - /dev/ttyACM0, /dev/ttyACM1, ...
+(CDC-ACM devices)

+        You can check by running:
+        ```bash
+        dmesg | grep tty
+        ```

+        For Windows,
+        - COM3, COM4, ... (varies depending on USB device)

+        Check in Device Manager -> Ports (COM & LPT).

-        This will perform the followings:
+        `Note`: This will perform the followings:
         - ESP32 collects the real-time IoT data from RuuviTag sensors via BLE
         - ESP32 sends the collected data to the Kafka via MQTT protocol